HyperBDR/docs/src/product-trainning/project-delivery.md

 ## Can we do this project?

-When we first talk to a user, how do we decide if we can recommend Hyper BDR disaster recovery to them?
+When we first talk to a user, how do we decide if we can recommend HyperBDR disaster recovery to them?

 ![can we do this project](./images/project-delivery-can-we-do-this-project.png)

 Here's a simple way to decide:
 * Firstly, if the user's business systems are running on servers and they need disaster recovery, then they might be a potential customer.
 If they use Oracle RAC or cloud-native relational database services partially, they might need a hybrid solution we mentioned before.
 If they only want to protect Oracle or use cloud-native services entirely, they might not be able to use Hyper BDR for disaster recovery.
-* Secondly, currently, Hyper BDR mainly works with X86 architecture servers.
+* Secondly, currently, HyperBDR mainly works with X86 architecture servers.
 It doesn't work with ARM or IBM Power series for now.
-* Thirdly, they should be using common operating systems like CentOS, Redhat, SUSE, Windows, etc. However, some operating systems provided by cloud providers might be customized with modified kernels, so standard Hyper BDR products may not work directly, and custom development might be needed.
+* Thirdly, they should be using common operating systems like CentOS, Redhat, SUSE, Windows, etc. However, some operating systems provided by cloud providers might be customized with modified kernels, so standard HyperBDR products may not work directly, and custom development might be needed.
-* Finally, if the user can accept a recovery point objective (RPO) of minutes, then they are likely potential users of Hyper BDR.
+* Finally, if the user can accept a recovery point objective (RPO) of minutes, then they are likely potential users of HyperBDR.

 ## Project Gantt Overview